GoodDollar/GoodContracts/docs/design_overview.md

 ## DAU
 The DAU is a decentralized decision-making and ressource distribution mechanism.
 It contains four elements:

 * Schemes -   A "scheme" is a 'wrapper' enacting a given policy or functionality in the GoodDollar contract system.
-Schemes are deployed and elected by the DAU contract through a re-defineable voting mechanisms.
+Schemes are deployed by users and elected by the DAU contract through 'reputation voting' (see below).
 The UBI distribution policy, the one-time payment link policy, the sign-up bonus policy, and the identity contract are all currently implemented as 'schemes' and can be reiterated and redployed by the GoodDollar community.

 * Voting Mechanism - Proposals are approved or rejected through voting.
 Rules can be implemented for any voting process, from a simple vote to an absolute vote where 51% of voting power is required for approval.